 The application also has a feature referred to as Mint Goals.
 This will help you to create goals in certain areas of your financial life, such as saving money, paying off debt, or saving for retirement.
 They provide tools to enable you to establish your goals, as well as to track your progress in reaching them.

 Mint can also analyze various financial offers.
 For example, they can help you find the best interest rates on savings, the lowest rates on credit cards, the lowest investment fees, and the best IRA rollover offers available.
-That will help you to save money in seemingly small ways throughout your financial activity, that could seriously add up over time.
+That will help you to save money in seemingly small ways throughout your financial activity, which could seriously add up over time.

 Bonus: Credit monitoring.
 Mint provides you with access to your free credit score.
 You can also learn how to improve your score.
 You will also receive credit monitoring alerts, in the event of suspicious activity.
 It will alert you any time Equifax receives new credit information from creditors.
 And unlike many other credit monitoring services, you are not required to provide credit card information in order to have access to the service.